johnmaruska/hackerrank-candies/README.md

 The last change I made I'm not sure if it even helped or not, but the way that HackerRank was generating `arr` by re-`def`ing with each line is a pretty bad way to do it, so I replaced that with a proper `reduce`.

+## Python

+For illustrative purposes I converted the optimized Clojure into Python3.
+This submission failed tests 11 and 12, which are descending and ascending 100,000 entries.
+Both failed with maximum recursion depth exceeded.
+In the `candies` function, the conditional check for edge cases larger than their neighbors triggers first a left-to-right recursion, then a right-to-left recursion.
+In the event of an ordered list, one of these will traverse the whole thing.
+Placing this logic after the middle-calculation can solve either one of ascending or descending, depending on if it matches left-to-right or right-to-left.
+This wasn't a problem in Clojure due to less restrictions on recursion.
+Likely a more analytical solution would be preferred in Python.